mhall24/virt20_data/README.txt

       skipping an input queue if empty.
     - Capacity prioritization scheduler - This always gets the next element from the most full queue.
 This is work-conserving.
   - VHDL files implementing the scheduling algorithms are in the c_slow_sched_hdl folder.
   - COE files used in Vivado for initializing input data values in a ROM for testing are in the data_set_coe_files folder.
   - A write-up of the logic simulation is in Final Write-Up.pdf.
   - The data set results are described below under alternate_scheduling_algorithms.

 * Data set results (datasets)
   - fpga_synthesis
     - Contains FPGA synthesis, place, and route results for the COS, AES, and SHA-2 applications.
 This data is used to calibrate the clock model in the Appendix.
+    - See the README.txt in the sub-folder for detailed descriptions of the dataset.
   - virt_queueing_simulation
     - Contains virtualized hardware simulation results.
 This data is used to:
       (1) validate the analytical model,